Victor-C-Zhang/cp-solutions/README.md

 # Competitive Programming Solutions
-Solutions to various codeforces cp problems.
+Solutions to various cp problems.

 This repo is organized by host site, then by "contest" within which the solutions are named after the problem names.